vamsisenapathi/Grocery/README.md

 - Spring Boot team for the excellent framework
 - React.js community for the amazing ecosystem
 - Material-UI for the beautiful component library
-- Blinkit for UI/UX inspiration
+- Material-UI for modern UI components

 ---